ramazantokay/Digital-Geometry-Processing/README.md

 - Calculating descriptors such as Gaussian curvature and average geodesic distance for each vertex.
 - Visualizing the geodesic paths between query points on the mesh.
 - Sampling points using farthest point sampling (FPS) and computing geodesic distances to the samples.
-- Smoothing the models using Laplacian smoothing and displacement vectors.
+- Smoothing the models using Laplacian smoothing.
 - Coloring triangles based on the quality using the circum-radius to minimum edge length ratio.

 <br>